docker/docs/content/guides/docker-concepts/running-containers/multi-container-applications.md

 ### Run the containers

-1. Before we can run a multi-container application, we need to create a network for them all to communicate through.
-We can do so using the `docker network create` command:
+1. Before you can run a multi-container application, you need to create a network for them all to communicate through.
+You can do so using the `docker network create` command:

     ```console
     $ docker network create sample-app